microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaServicePrincipalAppRoleAssignedTo.md

 ## Description

-The `Get-EntraBetaServiceAppRoleAssignedTo` cmdlet gets app role assignments for this app or service, granted to users, groups and other service principals.
+The `Get-EntraBetaServicePrincipalAppRoleAssignedTo` cmdlet gets app role assignments for this app or service, granted to users, groups and other service principals.

 For delegated scenarios, the calling user needs at least one of the following Microsoft Entra roles.